-Each series of Preferred Stock pays dividends at an annual rate of 5.2% until May 7, 2024, and thereafter at a rate of 4.0%, subject to adjustment under certain circumstances.
+Each series of Preferred Stock paid dividends at an annual rate of 5.2% until May 7, 2024, and thereafter pays at a rate of 4.0%, subject to adjustment under certain circumstances.
 Dividends on the Preferred Stock are cumulative and payable semi-annually in arrears in cash.
 All dividends that are not paid in cash will remain accumulated dividends with respect to each share of Preferred Stock.
 The dividend rate is subject to increase (i) to 6.0% per annum in the event the number of shares of common stock into which the Preferred Stock could be converted exceeds 19.9% of the voting power of outstanding common stock on December 4, 2019 (unless we obtain shareholder approval of the issuance of common stock upon conversion of the Preferred Stock) and (ii) by 1.0% each year, up to a maximum dividend rate of 10.0% per annum, in the event we fail to satisfy our obligations to redeem the Preferred Stock in specified circumstances.

-For the nine months ended October 31, 2023, we paid \$20.8 million of preferred stock dividends, \$10.4 million of which was accrued as of January 31, 2023, and there were \$6.9 million of cumulative undeclared and unpaid preferred stock dividends at October 31, 2023.
-There were no dividends paid during the three months ended October 31, 2023 and 2022, and we had no accrued dividends as of October 31, 2023.
-We reflected \$5.2 million and \$15.6 million of preferred stock dividends in our condensed consolidated results of operations, for purposes of computing net income (loss) attributable to Verint Systems Inc. common shares, for the three and nine months ended October 31, 2023, respectively.
-There were \$5.2 million and \$15.6 million of preferred stock dividends in our condensed consolidated results of operations for the three and nine months ended October 31, 2022, respectively.
+For the three months ended April 30, 2024, we paid \$10.4 million of preferred stock dividends, all of which was accrued as of January 31, 2024, and there were \$6.9 million of cumulative undeclared and unpaid preferred stock dividends at April 30, 2024.
+There were no accrued dividends as of April 30, 2024.
+We reflected \$5.2 million of preferred stock dividends in our condensed consolidated results of operations, for purposes of computing net income (loss) attributable to Verint Systems Inc. common shares, for each of the three months ended April 30, 2024 and 2023.